BRR Calculator 2026

 Stamp Duty on BRR

 Stamp duty is paid on the purchase price, not the ARV.
 If it's a second property or buy-to-let, you'll pay the 5% additional dwelling surcharge.
-Factor this into your total investment calculation.
+Factor this into your total investment calculation using our stamp duty calculator or BTL calculator.
+Read our landlord guide for full details, or explore our SPV guide if considering a corporate structure for your BRR portfolio.

 Cash Recycling Explained